-(1) Assumes \$100 invested on December 31, 1992 in the Common Stock of Diodes Incorporated, the stock of the companies in the AMEX Market Index, and in the stocks of the peer group companies, and that all dividends received within a quarter, if any, were reinvested in that quarter.
-The peer group companies consist of Microsemi Corporation, Nu-Horizons Electronics Corporation, Siliconix, Inc., Semtech Corporation, Sterling Electronics Corporation, Unitrode Corporation, Western Microtechnology, Inc., and Taitron Components, Inc.
+(1) Assumes \$100 invested on December 31, 1993 in the Common Stock of Diodes Incorporated, the stock of the companies in the AMEX Market Index, and in the stocks of the peer group companies, and that all dividends received within a quarter, if any, were reinvested in that quarter.
+The peer group companies consist of Microsemi Corporation, Nu-Horizons Electronics Corporation, Siliconix, Inc., Semtech Corporation, Sterling Electronics Corporation, Unitrode Corporation, Savior Technology Group (which acquired former peer group company Western Microtechnology, Inc. in 1997), and Taitron Components, Inc.